FrancesCoronel/customize-icons/README.md

 # customize-icons

-> customize your icons on El Capitan
+> customize your icons on macOS

+## TL;DR

+Use the `ChangeIcons.command` in this folder to change your macOS app icons in a jiffy.

 ## index